stormearthandlava/stormearthandlava.github.io/guide/general/talents.md

                 <p markdown="1"> A decent emergency heal when used in AoE, but quite underwhelming for ST. This should only be considered for use when *dealing damage*, **not when casting {{ site.data.spell.healing_surge }}**.</p>
                 <hr><br>
                 <h4>{{site.data.talent.wind_rush_totem}} (WRT)</h4>
                 <p markdown="1">Raid utility that requires a bit of experience to place properly.
-The movement speed buff radius is unclear, but with some practise and proper raid positioning it should not be an issue.</p>
+The movement speed buff radius is unclear, but with some practise and proper raid positioning it should not be an issue.
+(Rejoice! {{site.data.talent.wind_rush_totem}} got an effect radius animation on 8.1 PTR.
+Soon...!)</p>
                 <hr><br>
                 <p markdown="1">**Recommendation:** {{ site.data.talent.natures_guardian }} as a default, but consider {{ site.data.talent.ancestral_guidance }} for Mythic+ dungeons where you might need an AOE healing cooldown, and {{ site.data.talent.wind_rush_totem }} for raid encounters as necessary.</p>
             </div>